 We are early in our development efforts, and we have not yet demonstrated our ability to successfully complete any late-stage clinical trials, including large-scale, pivotal clinical trials, obtain regulatory approvals, manufacture a commercial scale product, or arrange for a third party to do so on our behalf, or conduct sales and marketing activities necessary for successful commercialization.
 We have invested substantially all of our research efforts to date in identifying potential therapeutic candidates and conducting preclinical and clinical studies.
 As an early-stage company, our experience in conducting clinical trials is limited.
-We recently completed our first clinical trial, a Phase 1 healthy volunteer study of iluzanebart, our lead clinical candidate.
-Iluzanebart, a TREM2 agonist, currently is being studied in a Phase 2 clinical trial in patients with adult-onset leukoencephalopathy with axonal spheroids and pigmented glia (ALSP).
+Our lead clinical candidate, iluzanebart, a TREM2 agonist, has been evaluated in a Phase 1 healthy volunteer study and is currently being studied in a Phase 2 clinical trial in patients with adult-onset leukoencephalopathy with axonal spheroids and pigmented glia (ALSP).
 In addition, we are conducting a non-interventional natural history study of patients with ALSP.